-animaná committed in conducting all of its business in an honest and ethical manner.
-We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly, and with integrity and transparency in all our business dealings and relationships in our daily operations.
-Our policy is directed and applied to those working for animaná or associated with animaná, including our staff members (whether permanent, fixed-term or temporary or homeworkers), suppliers, consultants, agents, etc. Its purpose is to provide recognition and to help in dealing with bribery and corruption issues.
+animana is committed to conducting all of its business in an honest and ethical manner.
+A zero-tolerance approach is towards bribery and corruption, and is committed to acting professionally, fairly, and with integrity and transparency in all our business dealings and relationships in our daily operations.

+Our policy is directed and applied to those working or associated with animana, including our staff members (whether permanent, fixed-term or temporary or homeworkers), suppliers, consultants, agents, etc. Its purpose is to provide recognition and to help in dealing with bribery and corruption issues.

-animaná is critically against all forms of corruption, bribery and extortion (as defined by the Global Compact and International Transparency).
-We adhere to the OECD Guidelines and Recommendations for Businesses in monitoring internal performance and accounting of the company (Good Practice Guidance on Internal Controls, Ethics and Compliance, included as Annex II to the 2009 Anti-Bribery Recommendation) and support the UN Convention against Corruption.
+animana is critical against all forms of corruption, bribery and extortion (as defined by the Global Compact and International Transparency).
+We adhere to the OECD Guidelines and

+Recommendations for Businesses in monitoring internal performance and accounting of the company (Good Practice Guidance on Internal Controls, Ethics and Compliance, included as Annex II to the 2009 Anti-Bribery Recommendation) and support the UN Convention against Corruption.

-Furthermore, within Anti-Corruption Principles our work is aligned with the following United Nations' Sustainable Development Goals for 2030 Agenda:
+Furthermore, within Anti-Corruption Principles our work is aligned with the following United Nations Sustainable Development Goals for 2030 Agenda:

-SDG 1 No Poverty SDG 2 Zero Hunger SDG 3 Good Health and Well-being SDG 5 Gender Equality SDG 8 Decent Work and Economic Growth SDG 9 Industry, Innovation and Infrastructure SDG 10 Reducing Inequality SDG 12 Responsible Consumption and Production SDG 17 Partnership for the Goals
+SDG 1 No Poverty

+SDG 2 Zero Hunger

+SDG 3 Good Health and Well-being

+SDG 5 Gender Equality

+SDG 8 Decent Work and Economic Growth

+SDG 9 Industry, Innovation and Infrastructure

+SDG 10 Reducing Inequality

+SDG 12 Responsible Consumption and Production

+SDG 17 Partnership for the Goals

-The Sustainable Development Goals helps animaná to guide and systematize iť s work in order to be a force of good for everyone, without leaving anyone behind.
+The Sustainable Development Goals helps animaná to guide and systematize its work in order to be a force of good for everyone, without leaving anyone behind.